GreenMeteor/firewall/README.md

 ## Installation
 1. Download or clone the repository into your HumHub `protected/humhub/modules` directory.
-2. Enable the module via the HumHub administration panel.
+2. Run migrations for the module to properly work as it is enabled by default.
 3. Configure your firewall rules in the module settings.

 ## Usage